dharvi120/flyrank-ml-internship/work/capstone_report_template.md

 What decision does this support?
 Name the unit of analysis (page, client, day…), the output (score, rank, cluster, report), the action a human takes from it, and the cost of a wrong call.
-Why does data/ML help here at all?
+Why does data/ML help here at all.

 ## 2. Data safety